Panoramic Lisbon views

 By Graça Church (one of the city's

-oldest, built in 1271 with a Baroque interior and 17th century tiles) is
+oldest, built in 1271 with a Baroque interior and 17th-century tile panels) is

-Miradouro da Graça, a splendid viewpoint offering a panoramic view of
+Miradouro da Graça, a splendid terrace offering a panoramic view of

 the castle and central Lisbon.